Nader Mirza Afshar: Biography

-His rebellion was a disaster as he was taken prisoner to Tehran, blinded and had his tongue cut off.
-He was killed by the orders of Fath-Ali Shah in April 1803, along with his eldest sons Abbas Mirza and Ibrahim Mirza.
+A third campaign in May of 1802 led by Fath-Ali Shah would see relatively more success, resulting in the capture of Mashhad after a lengthy set of three major campaigns.
+After the chief mujtahid of Mashhad switched allegiances to the Qajars, Nader Mirza was captured and brought to Tehran.
+He was blinded and had his tongue cut off, being eventually executed in the presence of Fath-Ali Shah in April of 1803, along with his eldest sons Abbas Mirza and Ibrahim Mirza.
 His other three sons Tahmasp Mirza, Khaliq Vardi Mirza and Mahboub Ali Mirza were blinded by the orders of Fath-Ali Shah.
 Another son, Ismail Mirza, fled to Hyderabad, Deccan.
 He settled there with the assistance of Sir John Malcolm.